rosalyn28/repo1/README.md

-# projects created using langauages like java,html,css,javascriprt
+# projects created using langauages like java,html,css,javascript

 # Tic Tac Toe in Java
 This is a basic Tic-Tac-Toe game in Java that two players can play in the command line.
 Players take turns choosing a row and column to place their mark.
 The game ends when a player wins by matching three marks in a row, column, or diagonal, or when the grid is full with no winner.
 If no one wins, the game ends in a tie.